Pollard scores 2 with Elliott out, Cowboys beat 49ers 41-33

 49ers: RB Raheem Mostert left with an ankle injury.
 He’s missed four games because of an ankle injury this season. ...
 S Jimmie Ward sustained a concussion late in the first half and didn’t return. ...
 DE Dion Jordan injured a knee and didn’t return.

-Cowboys: S Xavier Woods left with a chest injury and didn’t return. ...
-LB Leighton Vander Esch injured an ankle in the third quarter. ...
-DT Antwaun Woods injured his left ankle in the first half. ...
+Cowboys: S Xavier Woods left with a rib injury and didn’t return. ...
+LB Leighton Vander Esch and DT Antwaun Woods didn’t return after spraining ankles. ...
 WR Michael Gallup, who had a first-half touchdown catch, injured a hip in the second half and didn’t return.

 UP NEXT